spfncer/2024-hackathon/README.md

 cd backend
 pip install -r requirements.txt
 ```
-> [!NOTE] Depending on how your pip and python versions are installed, you may need to modify the pip install command to work for your installation.
+> [!WARNING] Depending on how your pip and python versions are installed, you may need to modify the pip install command to work for your installation.
 5. Start the backend server utilizing the following command:
 ```
 cd backend